PGXperts PRiM

 Cooperations

-Increasing demands on quality and efficiency require innovative solutions, seamless integration into the existing IT landscape and direct connection to the telematics infrastructure.
-Equally important is eligibility for KHZG (Hospital Future Act) funding to ensure cost effective implementation.
+Increasing demands on hospitals in terms of efficiency and quality require innovative solutions, seamless IT integration, and direct connection to the telematics infrastructure.

 Hospitals trust us nationwide